ahrvoje/electrostatic-center/README.md

 C
 -

 A brief documentation for C functions available in __electrostaticCenter_X(5626).h__.
-These functions use approximative estimation of *lambda* parameter.
+These functions use approximative estimation of *lambda* parameter described in section 6 of the article mentioned in the header of this document.
 Estimation is implemented in a way which reduces the probability of numerical overflow or underflow.
-Approximation is described in section 6 of the article mentioned in the header of this document.

 ### Functions